devicons/devicon/CONTRIBUTING.md

   Before you open a PR into Devicon, you'd have to update the <code>devicon.json</code>.
 This is essential for our build script to work and to document your work.
 </p>
 <p>
-  Here is the object that each of your logo must have:
+  Here is the object that each of your Icon must have:
 </p>

 <pre>